spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 Converts an arbitrary JSON object into a JSON string.

+### #cfServiceKey(String stageName)

+A shortcut to refer to a service key which has been created in a previous stage.
+Remember that the stage's name is case-sensitive.
+Note also that the values for the service key are contained in a map, so one may access a property via `${#cfServiceKey("stageName")["desiredProperty"]}`.
+For example, `${#cfServiceKey("Create MySQL Service Key")["username"]}` will retrieve the `username` field of a service key which has been created for a MySQL service in a `Create Service Key` stage named "Create MySQL Service Key".

 ## Whitelisted Java classes

 You can find the code which whitelists Java classes [here](https://github.com/spinnaker/orca/blob/6d0ba0bf8af5e06c5b405b8294f07e7a5a4c335a/orca-core/src/main/java/com/netflix/spinnaker/orca/pipeline/expressions/whitelisting/InstantiationTypeRestrictor.java#L26).